ravasthi/dotfiles/README.md

 These dotfiles support both bash and oh my zsh.

-Some features of the `bashrc` may work only with bash version 4.2 and greater with bash-completion, which is not installed by default on the Mac.
+Some features of the `bashrc` may work only with bash version 4.2 and greater with bash-completion, which may not be installed by default on the Mac, depending on the version of your OS.
 Consider using these steps to get it:

 * `brew install bash bash-completion`
 * Add `$HOMEBREW_PREFIX/bin/bash` to `/etc/shells`